ochagovdanil/MapsApp/README.md

   <img src="screenshots/screenshot_5.png" width="350px" />
 </div> <br />

-_Maps App - an application where you can select a map and use it.
-The application contains some types of styling map._
+_MapsApp - an app where you can select a map and use it.
+The application contains some types of the styling maps._

  * Name - Maps App
  * Android 5.0(API 21) or higher